Using Rosegarden as a Midi Sequencer on Linux

 4. Setting a Range to Loop

-In the arrangemant window (the main window), between the tracks and the ruler above them, there is a small dark grey horizontal bar.
+In the arrangement window (the main window), between the tracks and the ruler above them, there is a small dark grey horizontal bar.
 When you press "Shift" and drag the mouse inside this bar, a white horizontal bar appears, that shows, that you mark a range.

 The part of that range is then looped.

-5. Arrangement Window
+5. Arrangement Window (Main Window)

 If you click into the area above the tracks, you set the playback cursor to the mouse position.
 If you click that way pressing "Ctrl", the playback cursor moves to the next musical bar.